 If we come across problems while we are working, there could be a delay in switching your power back on.
 Also, work may be cancelled without notice for several reasons including safety, weather and faults.

-You can stay up to date with outages affecting your area, including power restoration times, by downloading our free smartphone app.
+You can stay up to date with outages affecting your area, including power restoration times, by visiting our power outages map.

 Yes, contact your electricity retailer to update your address details.
 Your retailer is the company that sends your electricity bill.